A conservative Turing complete $S^4$ flow

-To proceed with our construction of the desired flow using the fibration structure, we now state some facts about symplectic and Poisson fibrations that we need to make use of.
+Next we state some needed facts about symplectic and Poisson fibrations.
 Consider a locally trivial fiber bundle $p:M\to B$, between closed smooth manifolds $M$ and $B$.
 Let ${\rm Vert }\subset TM$ be the {\it vertical} sub-bundle formed by the kernels of the differential of $p$:

 Here $F_{b}$ is the fiber of $p$ over $b$.
 A {\it connection} $\Gamma$ on the fibration $p:M\to B$, in the sense of Ehresmann, means a distribution $\Gamma : x \mapsto {\rm Hor}_{x}$ in $TM$, which splits the tangent bundle,